GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Cpp.md

 ```

 ## Writing Files
-Writing text to the file is done using insertion (`<<`) operator followed by the data to be written.
-The `std::ofstream` object is used since writing means text data output from the program.
+The insertion operator `<<` can write text data to the file.
+Use the `std::ofstream` class for writing the external file.

 ```cpp
 #include <fstream>